Funds multidisciplinary research on how race, ethnicity, and immigration shape social, economic, and political outcomes in the United States.

 Summary: Supports multidisciplinary research on how race, ethnicity, and immigration shape social, economic, and political outcomes in the U.S.

-Key Information: Submission is a two-step process: only invited full proposals are considered after LOI review.
+Key Information: Full proposals are by invitation only after LOI review.

-This program supports innovative, investigator-initiated research on the roles of race, ethnicity, nativity, and legal status—and their intersections with other social categories—in shaping social, economic, and political outcomes for immigrants, U.S.-born racial and ethnic minorities, and native-born whites.
-The Russell Sage Foundation encourages multidisciplinary approaches that enhance data, theory, and methods in social science, with the goal of advancing understanding and fostering a more pluralist society.
-Proposals may address a wide array of topics such as intergroup relations, immigration policy, legal status, social movements, racial/ethnic competition, criminal justice, and the historical context of race and immigration in the U.S.
+The Russell Sage Foundation’s Race, Ethnicity, and Immigration program funds innovative, investigator-initiated research examining how race, ethnicity, nativity, and legal status—interacting with other social categories—shape social, economic, and political outcomes for immigrants, U.S.-born racial and ethnic minorities, and native-born whites.
+The program encourages multi-disciplinary approaches and seeks projects that advance understanding of pluralism and social inclusion in the United States.
+Research topics of interest include, but are not limited to, intergroup relations, immigration policy, immigrant integration, the role of legal status, social movements, racial and ethnic competition, criminal justice, and the historical and legal dimensions of race and immigration.